Mozu/core-theme/README.md

 You must manually upgrade themes that extend Core4, Core5, Core6, Core7, and Core8 to use Core9 instead.
 We recommend user acceptance, automated unit, and end-to-end testing of your site to ensure Core9 works for your site.

-Use the new [Mozu Theme Generator](http://npmjs.com/package/generator-mozu-theme2) to create new themes **and to update existing themes!**
+Use the new [Mozu Theme Generator](http://npmjs.com/package/generator-mozu-theme) to create new themes **and to update existing themes!**

 0. Examine the [merged Pull Requests](pulls?q=is%3Apr+is%3Aclosed+milestone%3Acore9) to see what individual features are coming over from Core.

-0. Use the `yo mozu-theme2` command to update your theme to use the new system.
+0. Use the `yo mozu-theme` command to update your theme to use the new system.

 0. Once the generator is complete, you'll have a functioning Git repository that is effectively a "fork" of this one!